loyio/DeepArTu/README.md

 # DeepArTu
-Arduino car with object detection using deep learning
+Arduino car with Lane Detection and Road Sign Recognition using deep learning